constarg/cjlib/README.md

 # PROJECT STALLED.
   - CURRENTLY WORKING PART: The library successfully parses any JSON file and store's it in the memory as a AVL BStree.
-  - WORKING PART: Restore the object to the string version, given the AVL BStree.
+  - DEVELOPMENT PART: Restore the object to the string version, given the AVL BStree.